Hebrew for Bank Appointments

 When someone answers you, listen for:

-If the person speaks quickly, ask them to repeat the time or day.
+If they speak quickly, ask them to repeat the day or time.
 That is usually the most important part.

-If you already know a few everyday service phrases, bank appointments become much easier.
+If you already know a few service phrases, bank appointments become much easier.
 The same pattern appears in many places: explain the reason, ask for a time, and confirm the details.
-If you want more practice with this kind of interaction, Hebrew for Israeli Service Calls is a good next step.
+For more practice with this kind of interaction, see Hebrew for Israeli Service Calls.
 For another common real-life situation, try Hebrew for Rescheduling Plans.

 Quick checklist before you go

-• Know how to ask when and if there is an available time
+- Know how to ask when and whether there is an available slot

 If you want a one-sentence version, use: